The 5 Best Business Loans with No Credit Check

 - Repayment schedule: Daily deduction from a percentage of your Square sales

-Square Capital is a lot like PayPal Working Capital, but for businesses that use Square: there is no credit check and your loan is repaid via a daily percentage of your credit card sales processed with Square.
+Square Capital (see our review) is a lot like PayPal Working Capital, but for businesses that use Square: there is no credit check and your loan is repaid via a daily percentage of your credit card sales processed with Square.
 The capital is fast, easy, and relatively inexpensive.
 However, you don’t “apply” for this loan in the traditional sense – if you qualify, Square will reach out to you with an offer.
 Square looks to lend to growing businesses with new and returning customers, and with revenues of at least $10K/year.

 - Crowdfunding for creative projects

 - Must provide rewards to backers upon project completion

 - 5% Kickstarter fee for successful funding campaigns